coralproject/design/README.md

 Throughout this project we will collect, support, and share practices, tools, techniques and studies to improve communities on the web.

-This site's repo is currently set to private while I update and structure the documentation, I should be ready to open the repo by the end of January.
+This site's repo is currently set to private while I update and structure and build out this static site, I should be ready to open the repo by the end of January.